This is our review of the best cable modems for Spectrum in 2023.

 This contrasts with providers such as Comcast Xfinity, whose modems are their brand.

-2 thoughts on “9 Best Charter Spectrum Approved Modems in 2023”
+2 thoughts on “9 Best Approved Modems for Spectrum Internet Plans in 2024”

 Spectrum now also requires DOCSIS 3.1 modems in Wisconsin, just so everyone knows.